Sofia-Bazzan/SpamDetectionComparison/README.md

 # Spam Detection Project

 This repository contains the work for our project focused on **email spam detection** using the Spambase dataset.
-The project was developed as part of the **Statistical Learning** course and was a collaborative effort between myself and my colleague.
+The project was developed as part of the **Statistical Learning** course by myself and Diletta Pasin

 ## Overview